wnfldchen/peaks/README.md

 ```
 The output file has the same file name as the input file but in the output directory.
 File `./Table1.txt` now contains the clusters in `../big40/Table1.txt` according to the
-algorithm described in the paper "Enhanced Brain Imaging Genetics in UK Biobank."
+algorithm described in the paper "An expanded set of genome-wide association studies of brain imaging phenotypes in UK Biobank."
 The output should be identical to `../big40/Table2.txt`.

 ```